Snowcone-Labs/iceblink/SECURITY.md

 ---

-Iceblink is a 2FA authentication app developed by Snowflake-Software.
+Iceblink is a 2FA authentication app developed by Snowcone Labs.
 We take security extremely seriously in our products, and value efforts by security researchers.
 If you have found a potentional security issue, we encourage you to report it.
 TA his will improve the security of our users, and your contribution